osendowment/foundation/README.md

 Our core team is made up of the board of directors and the executive director, as well as experienced advisors that the board consults with.
 According to our bylaws, all directors must personally become members and have skin in the game.

 * **[Konstantin Vinogradov](https://www.linkedin.com/in/kvinogradov/) (Board Member, Chairman)**
-  * General Partner at VC firm [Runa Capital](https://runacap.com/) ($0.5B+ AUM), where he focuses on early-stage investing in OSS & dev-focused startups
+    * General Partner at VC firm [Runa Capital](https://runacap.com/) ($0.5B+ AUM), where he focuses on investing in OSS & tools
-  * Co-founded a next-gen endowment (UBI for students), which grew from $50K to $600K+ raised from 150+ donors in 8 countries
+    * Co-founded an endowment, which grew from $50K to $600K+ raised from 150+ donors in 8 countries
-  * Has been publishing the [ROSS Index](https://runacap.com/ross-index/), a data-driven rating of top open-source startups, every quarter since 2020
+    * Has been publishing the [ROSS Index](https://runacap.com/ross-index/), a data-driven rating of top OSS startups, every quarter since 2020

 * **[Chad Whitacre](https://www.linkedin.com/in/chadwhitacre/) (Board Member, Secretary)**
-  * Head of Open Source at [Sentry](https://sentry.io/), the leading developer-first application monitoring platform ($3B+ valuation)
+  * Head of Open Source at [Sentry](https://sentry.io/), the leading developer-first app monitoring platform ($3B+ valuation)
-  * Leader of the [Open Source Pledge](https://opensourcepledge.com/), a fast-growing cultural initiative to get companies to pay the OSS maintainers they depend on
+  * Leader of the [Open Source Pledge](https://opensourcepledge.com/), a cultural project to get companies to pay the OSS maintainers
   * Founder of open source funding pioneer [Gratipay](https://gratipay.com/) (2012–2018)

 * **[Maxim Konovalov](https://www.linkedin.com/in/maxim/) (Board Member, Treasurer)**